Hierarchically Composing Level Generators for the Creation of Complex Structures: Discussion

-The approach introduced here, \mcc, follows a recent trend of emphasising the importance of more complex and open-ended creations in PCG~\citep{salge2018Generative,grbic2020Evocraft,barthet2022openended}.
-Our method has numerous applications; in particular, it could be (partially) leveraged for the generation of large open-world games, e.g. Massively Multiplayer Online (MMO) games.
+Our approach does require a designer to specify the components and desired hierarchy, as well as particular fitness functions.
+We believe that this gives the designer immense control over the generation, as they can completely specify which components should be used, and how they should be combined.
+Additionally, we believe that designing a fitness function for each component---while requiring some effort---is an elegant way to allow designers to specify what is defined as good, without needing to design the components themselves.

+Our method has numerous applications, such as (partially) generating large open-world games.
 This would allow designers freedom in specifying certain, reusable low-level components that can be composed in numerous different ways, thereby enticing players towards exploration.

-Furthermore, in contrast to many other methods, we abstract away details relevant to a particular game by having separate high-level and low-level generators.
-Separating these responsibilities could enable the abstract generators to be used in a variety of games, needing only to swap out the low-level generators for each specific game.

-Relatedly, since we independently train the generators, it would be possible to have a community-driven database of interesting and useful generators, which can then be seamlessly composed together to generate novel artifacts.
-This could be similar to \textit{Picbreeder}~\citep{secretan2011Picbreeder},\footnote{\url{https://nbenko1.github.io/}} where users collectively contribute to the generation of many novel and interesting images.
+Furthermore, in contrast to many other methods, we abstract away details relevant to a particular game by having separate high- and low-level generators.
+Separating these responsibilities could enable the abstract generators to be used in a variety of games, needing only to swap out the low-level generators for each game.
+Relatedly, since we independently train the generators, it would be possible to have a community-driven database of useful generators, which can then be seamlessly composed together to generate novel artifacts.
+This could be similar to \textit{Picbreeder}~\citep{secretan2011Picbreeder},\footnote{\url{https://nbenko1.github.io/}} where users collectively contribute to the generation of many interesting images.